lolcommits/lolcommits/README.md

 Takes a snapshot with your Mac's built-in iSight webcam every time you git commit code, and archives a lolcat style image with it.

-By default, the lolimages are stored by a Github style SHA in a `~/.lolcommits` directory.
+By default, the lolimages are stored by a Github style short SHA in a `~/.lolcommits` directory created for you.

 ## Prerequisites